 The Begadee River as it is known by the Sahtu Dene, otherwise known as the Gravel River or the Keele River, is well known by paddling enthusiasts as an alternative to the Nahanni River.
 Flowing out of the Mackenzie mountains in western NWT, the scenery is spectacular.
-This is a fantastically beautiful area to paddle through for any intermediate white water paddlers.
+This is a fantastically beautiful area to paddle through for any intermediate/advanced white water paddlers.

 Our full route began at Mile 222 on Carol Rd, along the Yukon / Northwest Territory border, and ended in Tulita, NWT (488 km in total).
 This trip report covers the Keele River section, between its meeting point with the Tsichu River and the MacKenzie River (345 km).

 Starting Point: Mile 222 Canol Rd.
 YK/NWT

 Tsichu - 53 km (not included in report)

 Mackenzie - 90 km (not included in report)